intel-analytics/BigDL-2.x/zoo/src/main/scala/com/intel/analytics/zoo/models/image/inception/README.md

 # Inception Model on Imagenet
-This example demonstrates how to use BigDL to train and evaluate [Inception v1](https://arxiv.org/abs/1409.4842) architecture on the [ImageNet](http://image-net.org/index) data.
+This example demonstrates how to use Analytic-Zoo to train and evaluate [Inception v1](https://arxiv.org/abs/1409.4842) architecture on the [ImageNet](http://image-net.org/index) data.
 ## Get the JAR
-You can build one by refer to the
-[Build Page](https://bigdl-project.github.io/master/#ScalaUserGuide/install-build-src/) from the source code.
-We will release a pre-build package soon.
+You can download Analytics Zoo prebuilt release and nightly build package from [here](https://analytics-zoo.github.io/master/#release-download/) and extract it.

 ## Prepare the data
 You can download imagenet-2012 data from <http://image-net.org/download-images>.